How do I find the WordPress media library in FTP?

 CloudMounter

-If you're trying to find the WordPress Media Library through FTP, go here:
+If you want to find the WordPress Media Library in FTP, go to:

 /wp-content/uploads/